Donders-Institute/bidscoin/docs/installation.rst

 Latest develop release
 ^^^^^^^^^^^^^^^^^^^^^^

-To install the latest develop realease of BIDScoin, substitute
+To install the latest develop release of BIDScoin, substitute

 .. code-block:: console